josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🌱_Human_Principles/🍑_desire_without_shame.md

 ---

 ## 🏮 Footer
-*Soft Boy Sexuality: Desire Without Shame* is a living node of the Polaris Protocol.
+*🍑 Soft Boy Sexuality: Desire Without Shame* is a living node of the Polaris Protocol.
 It redefines male desire through tenderness, emotional literacy, queer-adjacent safety, and the dissolution of shame — creating a sexuality incompatible with authoritarian masculinity and extremist identity.

 > 📡 Cross-references: